 Time formats on iOS devices

-As you probably know, in iOS you can choose between a 24-hour date format and 12-hour date format (A.M./P.M.).
-Depending on local tradition or habits, users usually choose one of these formats.
+As you probably know, in iOS you can choose between a 24-hour date format and a 12-hour date format (A.M./P.M.).
+Users usually choose one of these formats depending on local tradition or habits.
 They can change the format anytime they want via Settings (Settings > General > Date & Time).

-But - which was something new for me - 24/12-hour formats have a big impact on date formats inside an app.
+What was something new for me, 24/12-hour formats have a big impact on date formats inside an app.

 Default 24-hour time format